LTL Rate Sheet Digitization

 tables.append(df)

-elif suffix in ('.xlsx', '.xls'):
+elif suffix in (".xlsx", ".xls"):

-excel_file = pd.ExcelFile(file_path)
+workbook = pd.ExcelFile(file_path)

-for sheet_name in excel_file.sheet_names:
+for sheet_name in workbook.sheet_names:

 df = pd.read_excel(file_path, sheet_name=sheet_name, header=0)

-if any(k in normalized_cols for k in ('weight_break', 'freight_class', 'class')):
+if any(k in cols for k in ("weight_break", "freight_class", "class")):

 tables.append(df)